Treasury technology 2026-2030: Data, real-time systems, and the future of digital treasury

 ESG integration

-Treasury is increasingly at the centre of corporate sustainability, via green bonds, ESG-linked loans, and supply chain finance.
-Aligning capital structures with sustainability goals not only satisfies regulators but also enhances corporate reputation.
+Treasury is increasingly at the centre of corporate sustainability, via green bonds, ESG-linked loans, and sustainable supply chain finance.
+59% of transformative treasurers support ESG reporting, compared to just 24% of all treasurers, according to EY.

 Cybersecurity